opentok/broadcast-sample-app/README.md

 ### Viewer

 The functions in [viewer.js](./public/js/viewer.js) retrieve the credentials from the HTML, connect to the session and subscribe after receiving a signal from the host indicating the broadcast has started, and monitor broadcast status.
 Once the broadcast begins, the viewer can see the host and guests.
 Each viewer uses the Video API [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to receive the signals sent in the broadcast.
+The viewer can also move to the HLS viewer view.

 ### Host